dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 Question 33: "What type of data does it handle?"
 Question 34: "Which compliance frameworks apply?"

-**If answer includes PCI, HIPAA, SOX, etc. → Architecture changes BEFORE migration.**
+**If answer includes PCI, HIPAA, SOX, etc. â†’ Architecture changes BEFORE migration.**

 ---